beiji-ma/orders-endpoint-tuning/docs/intro.md

 This wasn’t a warning sign; it was a fire alarm.
 It meant the persistence layer had no guardrails, and the cost of a single API call was catastrophically high under concurrency.

-Before any formal tuning began, the system was already exhibiting signs of extreme stress — **at peak load, the database reported over 55,000 active cursors.**

-This wasn’t a warning sign; it was a fire alarm.
-It meant the persistence layer had no guardrails, and the cost of a single API call was catastrophically high under concurrency.

 The issue long predated our formal intervention.
 A large, imperative code block in `CacheOperations.java` attempted to manually pre-load associated entities by deeply traversing and `Hibernate.initialize(...)` each nested relationship.

 This code—clearly disliked even by its original author—reflected a desperate workaround in absence of structured access shaping mechanisms.
 It blurred boundaries between business logic, persistence logic, and data lifecycle assumptions.